- Books, Literature, and Writing»

 "Ooh, Honey," the wife exclaimed observing the traffic light, "it's green.
 Step on the gas so we can get through before it turns red."

 "But we're too far back, Sweetheart," responded the husband.
 "We'll never make it," he continued as the light flashed its yellow beam."

-“Hurry anyway, dear,” the wife spoke.
-“For sure we can make it through the yellow,” she began again, than stopped, the husband stopping at the now red light.
+"Hurry anyway, dear," the wife spoke.
+"For sure we can make it through the yellow," she began again, then stopped, the husband coming to a stop at the now red light.

 "Sorry Dear," he said turning to his pretty wife, seeing her now relax with a deep sigh.